-An informal walking bus is when a group of children walk to school together with their parents.
+On an informal walking bus, a group of children walk to school together with their parents.

 How Does it Work?